Australian Capital Territory

 The Australian Capital Territory (ACT), known as the Federal Capital Territory until 1938, is an internal territory of Australia.
-Canberra, the capital city of Australia, is situated within the territory, and is the territory's primate city.
-It is located in southeastern Australian mainland as an enclave surrounded by the state of New South Wales (NSW).
-Exclaved from NSW after federation as the seat of government for the new nation, the territory hosts parliament house, High Court of Australia and the head offices of many Australian Government agencies.
+Canberra, the capital city of Australia, is situated within the territory and is the territory's primate city.
+The Australian Capital Territory is located in southeastern Australia as an enclave surrounded by the state of New South Wales.
+The territory was excised from New South Wales in 1911 to serve as the seat of government for the Commonwealth, in accordance with Section 125 of the Australian Constitution.
+Today, the ACT hosts important institutions, such as the Parliament of Australia and High Court of Australia, as well as the headquarters of many federal departments and agencies.

-On 1 January 1901, federation of the colonies of Australia was achieved.
-Section 125 of the new Australian Constitution provided that land, situated in New South Wales and at least 100 miles from Sydney, would be ceded to the new federal government.
-Following discussion and exploration of various areas within New South Wales, the Seat of Government Act 1908 was passed in 1908 which specified a capital in the Yass-Canberra region.
-The territory was transferred to the federal government by New South Wales in 1911, two years prior to the capital city being founded and formally named as Canberra in 1913.
+On 1 January 1901, the self-governing Australian colonies federated to form the Commonwealth of Australia.
+Section 125 of the Australian Constitution provided that a tract of land, situated in New South Wales and not less than 100 miles from Sydney, would be ceded to the new federal government.
+Following discussion and exploration of various sites within New South Wales, the Seat of Government Act 1908 was passed in 1908, and specified a capital in the Yass-Canberra region.
+The territory was transferred to the federal government by New South Wales on 1 January 1911, and on 12 March 1913, the city of Canberra was officially proclaimed as the nation’s capital.

-While the overwhelming majority of the territory population resides in the city of Canberra in the territory's north-east, the territory also includes some towns such as Williamsdale, Oaks Estate, Uriarra, Tharwa and Hall.
-The territory also includes the Namadgi National Park, which comprises the majority of land area of the territory.
-Despite a common misconception, the Jervis Bay Territory is not part of the ACT, although ACT laws apply in the Jervis Bay Territory.
+Whilst the overwhelming majority of the territory’s population resides in the city of Canberra in the territory's north-east, the territory also includes smaller towns such as Williamsdale, Oaks Estate, Uriarra, Tharwa and Hall.
+The territory also includes the Namadgi National Park, which comprises the majority of land within the territory.
+Although a common misconception, the Jervis Bay Territory is not part of the ACT; however, ACT laws apply in the Jervis Bay Territory.
 The territory has a relatively dry, continental climate, experiencing warm to hot summers and cool to cold winters.
-Among the states and territories of Australia, the Australian Capital Territory is the only one which is landlocked.
+Among the states and territories of Australia, the Australian Capital Territory is the only one that is geographically landlocked.

-The territory is home to many important institutions of the federal government, national monuments and museums.
-These include the Parliament of Australia, the High Court of Australia, the National Gallery of Australia, the Australian Defence Force Academy and the Australian War Memorial.
-It also hosts the majority of foreign embassies in Australia, as well as regional headquarters of many international organisations, not-for-profit groups, lobbying groups and professional associations.
+The territory is home to important political and governing institutions, as well as many monuments and museums.
+These include, but are not limited to, the Parliament of Australia, High Court of Australia, Royal Australian Mint, National Gallery of Australia, National Museum of Australia, National Library of Australia, Royal Military College, Australian Defence Force Academy, and the Australian War Memorial.
+It also hosts the majority of foreign embassies in Australia, as well as regional headquarters of many international organisations, not-for-profits, lobbying groups and professional associations.
 Several major universities also have campuses in the territory, including the Australian National University, the University of Canberra, the University of New South Wales, Charles Sturt University and the Australian Catholic University.